Connect with ITS

 - Help with setting up new computers and mobile devices, including operating systems, patching, installation of applications, and network and/or dial-up configurations.

 - Setup of some peripherals, including printers, scanners, and modems.

 - Training on standard applications in group sessions or one-on-one.
 (Examples of courses we have done in the past include "Securing Your Computer.")

-- Support for Macintosh operating system software from 10.x to the newest release; support for Windows XP Professional, Windows Vista Enterprise, and Windows 7.
+- Support for Macintosh operating system software from 10.8 to the newest release; support for Windows 7 and 8.

 - Troubleshooting and evaluation of computer hardware and software.

 - Instruction on how to back up your data to you or a friend's external hard drive or iPod.
 We do not back up data to computers or external drives owned by the IT Service Desk.